POTS and Autism: Shared Symptoms, Differences & More

 {{inline-cta-1}}

-Living with POTS and autism can sometimes feel like navigating two different puzzles at once.
+Living with POTS and Autism can sometimes feel like navigating two different puzzles at once.
 One affects your body, the other your mind and senses.
 Put together, they can leave you second-guessing what is really going on.

 Instead of relying on memory, you walk into appointments with clear evidence in hand.
 You can show your doctor what has been happening, when it occurs, and in what context.
 That clarity puts you in control of the conversation and helps you advocate for the support you need.